Unemployment rate falls to 4.3%

 Overall, the UK employment rate was estimated at 75.4 per cent between July and September - 1.1 percentage points lower than before the coronavirus pandemic, but 0.4 percentage points higher than the previous quarter (April to June 2021).

 This was driven largely by a rise in economic inactivity - people out of work and not looking for a job - which is 0.9 percentage points higher than before the pandemic.
+More men than women moved from employment to inactivity.
+For both men and women, inactivity rose in the early months of the pandemic and has now begun to reverse, the ONS said.

+Young people, who have seen their job prospects harmed more than other groups, began to see an improvement in the latest quarter.
+However, the employment rate for 16 to 14-year-olds remains 2.5 per cent down compared with December 2019 to February 2020.

+The number of part-time workers, which fell sharply last year, picked up in the latest quarter but remains 5.5 percentage points lower than before the pandemic.

 Growth in regular pay (excluding bonuses) was 4.9 per cent among employees in July to September 2021.
 Real wages, adjusted for inflation and excluding bonuses were up 3.1 per cent in a year.
 However, the ONS cautioned that the figures were flattered by being compared with a huge slump in earnings at the peak of the pandemic last year.

 The government hailed the figures.
-Minister for Employment Mims Davies said: “With over 100,000 young people landing roles through the Kickstart scheme, more people on payrolls this quarter in all corners of the country, and unemployment continuing to fall, it is clear our Plan for Jobs is working.
+Minister for Employment Mims Davies said: “With over 100,000 young people landing roles through the Kickstart scheme, more people on payrolls this quarter in all corners of the country, and unemployment continuing to fall, it is clear our Plan for Jobs is working.”

 The UK economy remains sluggish compared to other wealthy nations in the G7.
-The US has recovered to its pre-pandemic level despite being hit hard by Covid-19.
+The US economy has already surpassed to its pre-pandemic level despite being hit hard by Covid-19.
+Its bounce back has been attributed partly to a $1.9 trillion programme of government spending to stimulate the economy.
+France and Germany have also recovered more strongly than the UK.

+Laith Khalaf, head of investment analysis AJ Bell warned that the labour shortage could further hamper the economic recovery.

+“As we approach Christmas, it’s extremely positive news that unemployment is so low,” he said

 Join our new commenting forum